ucfopen/Materia-Docs/_players/viewing-scores.md

 # Score Summary Page

 The score summary page gives you a detailed view of the attempt for the associated widget.
-The following is an example score for with widget "TV Show Trivia"
+The following is an example score for the widget "TV Show Trivia"

 {% include figure.html
 	url="score_screen.png"
 	alt="Score results summary for 'TV Show Trivia'"
 %}

-To view how your score compares to with other participants scores, click *Compare With Class*.
+To view how your score compares to with other participants' scores, click *Compare With Class*.

 {% include figure.html
 	url="score_screen_compare.png"
 	alt="Graph showing your peers scores."
 %}

-And if you have attempted the widget multiple times, you can view previous attempts by selecting one from the drop down menu which is displayed by hovering over *Prev.
+And if you have attempted the widget multiple times, you can view previous attempts by selecting one from the drop-down menu which is displayed by hovering over *Prev.
 Attempts*.

 {% include figure.html
 	url="score_screen_prev.png"
-	alt="View your previous attempts for this widgets by mousing over the top left of the score summary"
+	alt="View your previous attempts for this widget by mousing over the top left of the score summary"
 %}